An Overview of the Medicare Part D Prescription Drug Benefit

 Part D and Low-Income Subsidy Enrollment

-An estimated 13 million Part D enrollees receive the Low-Income Subsidy in 2020.
+Nearly 13 million Part D enrollees receive the Low-Income Subsidy in 2022.
 Beneficiaries who are dually eligible, QMBs, SLMBs, QIs, and SSI-onlys automatically qualify for the additional assistance, and Medicare automatically enrolls them into PDPs with premiums at or below the regional average (the Low-Income Subsidy benchmark) if they do not choose a plan on their own.
 Other beneficiaries are subject to both an income and asset test and need to apply for the Low-Income Subsidy through either the Social Security Administration or Medicaid.

 Part D Spending and Financing